coreos/docs/os/other-settings.md

 ## Adding custom messages to MOTD

-When logging in interactively, a brief message (the "Message of the Day (MOTD)") reports the CoreOS release channel, version, and a list of any services or systemd units that have failed.
+When logging in interactively, a brief message (the "Message of the Day (MOTD)") reports the Container Linux release channel, version, and a list of any services or systemd units that have failed.
 Additional text can be added by dropping text files into `/etc/motd.d`.
 The directory may need to be created first, and the drop-in file name must end in `.conf`.
-CoreOS versions 555.0.0 and greater support customization of the MOTD.
+Container Linux versions 555.0.0 and greater support customization of the MOTD.

 ```sh
 mkdir -p /etc/motd.d